hyperledger/besu-docs/docs/HowTo/Use-Privacy/Run-Tessera-With-Besu.md

 online.
 If any participants are offline when submitting the private transaction, the transaction is not attempted and you need to resubmit the transaction.

-If an Tessera node is unavailable when Besu attempts to process a privacy marker transaction, the Besu node stops processing all new blocks until Tessera is available.
+If a Tessera node is unavailable when Besu attempts to process a privacy marker transaction, the Besu node stops processing all new blocks until Tessera is available.
 The Besu node continually attempts to process the privacy marker transaction until Tessera is available again.